non-bin/inav-configurator/README.md

 ## Building and running INAV Configurator locally (for development)

+1. Install node.js and yarn
+2. From the project folder run `yarn` to install dependencies

+### Web Version

+1. To run the local dev server:
+    * Run `yarn serve`.
+2. To build for distribution:
+    * Run `yarn build`

+### Native Electron App

 For local development, the **node.js** build system is used.

-1. Install node.js
-1. From the project folder run `yarn install` and then `npm install`
 1. To build the and start the configurator:
-    - Run `npm start`.
+   * Run `yarn start`.

-To build the App run `npm run make` to build for your platform.
+2. To build the App for your platform:
+   * Run `yarn make`.

 Options:
 * Architecture: --arch  - Allowed values are: "ia32", "x64", "armv7l", "arm64", "universal", or "mips64el".